yumium/tech_notes/C++/A gentle introduction to C++.md

 `Extent` is default equal to `std::dynamic_extent`.
 If the span has static_extent, the `Extent` equals the size.

+Object size is very small so just copy it when passing through functions.
+Typically a pointer and a size.
+If extent is static, just pointer (size is taken care of at compile time)

 Constructors:
 - `span( R&& range );`